craftercms/docs/source/developers/cook-books/graphql/index.rst

     }
   }

-Finally you can also include fields from child components in your model, this applies for field like ``node-selector``, ``checkbox-group`` and ``repeat`` groups.
+Finally you can also include fields from child components in your model, this applies for fields like ``node-selector``, ``checkbox-group`` and ``repeat`` groups.
 Filters can also be added to fields from child components.

 .. code-block:: guess